Sapitorico/low_level_programming/malloc_free/README.md

 * The free function frees the memory space which have been allocated by a previous call to malloc (or calloc, or realloc).
 	* Prototype: void free(void *ptr);
 	* where ptr is the address of the memory space previously allocated by and returned by a call to malloc
+# Valgrind

+When writing big and complex programs, it is not always easy to keep track of all allocated and deallocated memory.
+We can use the program
+<a href="/rltoken/0yjuhaU3zJ_eBUxiko08WA" title="Valgrind" target="_blank">Valgrind</a>"
+in order to ensure we are freeing all allocated memory.
+It is a programming tool for memory debugging, memory leak detection, and profiling.